conix-security/zer0m0n/README.md

 A: For now, several processes are hidden/blocked, by pid filtering:

-    - "python.exe" (cuckoo processes)
+    - "python.exe" (cuckoo processes, analyzer.py / agent.py)
-    - "logs_dispatcher.exe" (userland app)
+    - "logs_dispatcher.exe" (userland app, randomized name)

-The zer0m0n driver is not hidden, the service cannot be unloaded using ZwUnloadDriver.
+The zer0m0n driver is not hidden (its name is randomized), the service cannot be unloaded using ZwUnloadDriver (MiniFIlter driver spec).

 Q: How do you handle the case where a malware will load a driver (and then be at the same level of your driver) and would possibly subvert the analysis ?

-A: Well, we can log when a new driver is loaded during the malware execution through PsSetLoadImageNotifyRoutine(), we will stop the analysis when we detect this behavior (see TODO list, again :])
+A: Well, this is in the to-do list :D. we can log when a new driver is loaded during the malware execution through PsSetLoadImageNotifyRoutine(), we planned to stop the analysis when we detect this behavior.

+Q: How do you handle cukoo bypassing / VM detection techniques ?

+A : There are really MANY ways to detect cuckoo or a virtual machine...
+Our thought is to handle known (and used into the wild) techniques, and to build post-analysis signatures to detect generic detection techniques and warn the user about possible detection/bypass.
+There must be also some ways to bypass zer0m0n and we'd want to block them all (we believe we can detect we're detected).
+Please try to bypass zer0m0n, this could be a really interresting cat&mouse game :]

 TODO LIST
 =========

 It's a first release, and there are still a lof of improvements to do and features to implement.
-Here is a list of such improvements to come :
+You'll find a list of such improvements to come in our development branch.

-- anti detection features :
-    + anti-vm detection* (cuckoo & virtual machine related files/processes/registry/connections)
-    + hide threads (listing)
-- retrieve filename on ZwCreateProcess* hooks
-- handle machine poweroff
-- detect process crashes (exploits ?)
-- monitor more events / functions
-- fix file deletion race condition
-- find and fix generic bugs ;]
-- log registries callbacks return when possible
-- stop the analysis when a new driver is loaded during malware execution
-- signatures support for kernel analysis
-- win7 version (SSDT offsets / new syscalls hooks)
-- x64 version !!! clean : without SSDT hooks (:
-- etc.

-*: there are plenty of ways to detect cuckoo or a virtual machine, our thought is to handle known (and used) techniques, and to build post-analysis signatures to detect generic detection techniques and warn the user about possible detection/bypass.

 Authors
 =======